 Now you’ll see all the cards you’ve added to the app.
 Choose the one you want to pay with.

-If the cashier asked for the last 4 digits of your card number, share the digital card number’s last 4 digits, NOT your actual card number’s last 4.
+If the cashier asked for the last four digits of your card number, share the digital card number’s last four digits, not your actual card number’s last four digits.